netobserv/netobserv.github.io/content/posts/2025-01-23-cli_whats_new_1.8.md

 ### Regular Expressions Usage
 If you need to filter on enriched content beyond the agent-level filters, you can use **regexes** to match any field/value pair.
 To keep only the traffic from OpenShift namespaces, for example, you can use `--regexes=SrcK8S_Namespace~openshift.*`.

-You will see regexes being validated during the creation of the agents:
+You see regexes being validated during the creation of the agents:
 ```sh
 creating flow-capture agents:
 opt: filter_regexes, value: SrcK8S_Namespace~openshift.*